NeillJohnston/classic-tetris-bot/README.md

 4. In the Lua Script window, open classictetrisbot.lua (but don't run it yet).
 5. In the Arguments field, put "srvive -d".
 This will run the bot named "srvive."
 The -d flag will put a green highlight where the bot has chosen to place a piece.
 5. In FCEUX, open the Tetris ROM file.
-6. Start a game in Tetris and press run in the Lua Script window.
-(In NES Tetris, you can choose to start at any level between 0 and 19, 19 being the fastest.
-To start at a level above 9, highlight a level and hold A while pressing start to start at level 10+<level>.)
+6. Get to the Type A level select screen and hover over 9 (it might be smart to make a savestate here).
+Press Run in the Lua Script window to run the bot and start the game.

 ## Writing Bots
 A "bot" is basically a function that evaluates a decision and outputs a number, a higher number represents a better decision.
 Writing a simple bot is pretty easy, and you can use this repository as a framework to write your own.